-Alternatively, you can complete a paper application form (PDF) [199KB] and send this to the Electoral Services Team, Uttlesford District Council Offices, London Road, Saffron Walden, CB11 4ER.
+Alternatively, you can print out and complete a paper application form and send this to the Electoral Services Team, Uttlesford District Council Offices, London Road, Saffron Walden, CB11 4ER.

-If you need any help with applying for a Voter Authority Certificate or want to request an application form, Contact Electoral Services.
+If you need any help with applying for a Voter Authority Certificate we have an available or if you want to request an application form, Contact Electoral Services.

 There are three varieties of 'electoral identity document':

 - the temporary Voter Authority Certificate, which EROs have discretion to provide in contingency situations